Myanmar troops retreat to Thai border bridge after days of fighting

 The retreat of junta troops in Myawaddy, which is adjacent to Thailand’s Mae Sot, signals the potential loss of another key border trading outpost that has direct highway access to parts of central Myanmar.

-On Thursday, around 200 fleeing soldiers were gathered at a border crossing into Thailand, said Saw Taw Nee, spokesperson for the Karen National Union (KNU), an anti-junta group leading the assault on Myawaddy.
+On April 11, around 200 fleeing soldiers were gathered at a border crossing into Thailand, said Mr Padoh Saw Taw Nee, spokesman for Karen National Union (KNU), an anti-junta group leading the assault on Myawaddy.

-Local news outlet Khit Thit reported Thai authorities were in talks with the soldiers to decide whether to grant them refuge.
+Local news outlet Khit Thit reported that the Thai authorities were in talks with the soldiers to decide whether to grant them refuge.

+Thai Prime Minister Srettha Thavisin on April 11 said fighting at his country’s border with Myanmar cannot spill into Thailand’s airspace.

 A spokesperson for the Myanmar junta did not respond to calls for comment.